-Some women who have an abnormal smear test result will attend a colposcopy clinic, where their cervix will be examined using an instrument like a microscope (called a colposcope).
+Women who have one or more abnormal smear test results will be referred to a colposcopy clinic.
+If the abnormality is very mild, they may not be referred until they have had two or three abnormal results in a row.
+Their cervix will be examined using an instrument like a microscope (called a colposcope).
 During the examination, the nurse or doctor can apply a solution to the cervix that makes cells infected with HPV turn white.

 Most women have HPV at some point in their lives without it causing any harm.
 There is no treatment for HPV, but the immune system can usually get rid of it quickly by itself.

 It’s important that women are aware of the cervical screening programme.
 Regular cervical smear tests can pick up any abnormal cell changes, which can be treated before they develop into cancer.

 Since September 2008, there has been a UK-wide HPV vaccination programme for girls aged 12-13.
 Two vaccines are available to prevent infection with HPV.
 These are called Gardasil ® and Cervarix ®.